vectordotdev/vector/website/docs/reference/transforms/tokenizer.md

 ### field_names

 The log field names assigned to the resulting tokens, in order.
+See [Field Notation Syntax](#field-notation-syntax) for more info.

 </Field>